nathan3000/text-viewer/README.md

-text-viewer
+Text Viewer
 ===========

-Hacked together app for Dad to view text a certain way with custom rules.
+Hacked together app using the PHP micro framework Slim for Dad to view text a certain way with custom rules.